-A healthier low-carb diet takes these factors into account, emphasizing lean sources of protein such as chicken, fish, legumes, eggs, and low-fat dairy—plus plenty of plant-based foods.
+A healthier low-carb diet takes these factors into account, emphasising lean sources of protein such as chicken, fish, legumes, eggs and low-fat dairy—plus plenty of plant-based foods.

 Examples of low-carbohydrate diets

 - Standard low-carb diet.
-A basic low-carbohydrate plan encourages dieters to get around 25% of calories from carbohydrates (up to 130g a day), with the rest coming from fat and protein.
+A basic low-carbohydrate plan encourages dieters to get around 25% of energy intake from carbohydrates (up to 130g a day), with the rest coming from fat and protein.

 - Ketogenic diet.
-Considered a very low-carb eating plan, the keto diet restricts carbohydrates to 5% to 10% of total calorie intake, and protein is limited to about 20%.
-For better or worse, the remainder of daily caloric intake is devoted to high-fat foods like butter and nuts.
+Considered a very low-carb eating plan, the keto diet restricts carbohydrates to 5% to 10% of total energy intake and protein is limited to about 20%.
+For better or worse, the remainder of daily energy intake is devoted to high-fat foods like butter and nuts.

 - Atkins diet.
-The Atkins diet uses a value known as net carbs—grams of total carbs minus grams of fiber.
+The Atkins diet uses a value known as net carbs—grams of total carbs minus grams of fibre.
 The Atkins diet generally allows 20g to 100g of net carbs a day.
-Because fiber doesn’t count toward carbs on the Atkins program, its various plans steer dieters toward high-fiber, lower-sugar produce.
+Because fibre doesn’t count toward carbs on the Atkins program, its various plans steer dieters toward high-fibre, lower-sugar produce.
 Fat and protein fill out the rest of a typical Atkins plan.